MiguelColmenares94/holbertonschool-validation/module3_task0/README.md

 ## Lifecycle

-- build: compile the source code of the application to a binary named awesome-api (the name awesome-api comes from the command go mod init github.com/<your github handle>/awesome-api) with the command go build.
+- build: compile the source code of the application to a binary named "awesome-api" (the name awesome-api comes from the command go mod init github.com/<your github handle>/awesome-api) with the command go build.
 The first build may takes some times.

 - run: Run the application in background by executing the binary awesome-api, and write logs into a file named awesome-api.log with the command ./awesome-api >./awesome-api.log 2>&1 &.